 Summer season, winter season and tropical storms...

-Mauritius is a lovely subtropical island and 90 percent of the year the sun is shining and the birds are singing.
-The island mainly has two different seasons, summer and winter, and like in many other countries, Mauritius is prone to have seasonal weather conditions that may influence the time of the year you wish to visit the island.
+The most commonly asked question about Mauritius may well be "when to visit Mauritius".
+Mauritius is a lovely subtropical island and 90 percent of the year the sun is shining and the birds are singing but the Mauritian climate is particular.
+The island mainly has two different seasons, summer and winter, and like in many other countries, Mauritius is prone to have seasonal weather conditions and the Mauritian climate may influence the time of the year you wish to visit the island.

 Summer season starts as from November and ends around April.
 The season is known for high humidity, an average degree of 28-32 and risk for cyclonic weather, tropical storms and heavy rainfall.
 However, the risks for a tropical storm is more active in the period from mid-December through March, when the sea temperature gets warmer.
 Even though this season is highly known for the risk of tropical storms it is actually the preferred time for tourists to visit the island.
 In case you will visit Mauritius during the summer period, we have here listed some precaution to follow in case of a tropical storm: